-Okaloosa County Attorney for Traveling to Meet a Minor for Sex
+Okaloosa County Defense Attorney for Traveling to Meet a Minor for Sex

 The Okaloosa County Sheriff’s Office routinely partners with other police agencies to plan sting operations to go after people who they believe are looking to have sexual activity with minors.

 When the police set up such stings, they record all of the electronic communication that took place between the offender and the undercover officer.
 Those records will be transcribed and introduced into evidence.
 If you are being accused of Traveling to Meet a Minor for Sex in Okaloosa County, you need immediate help.
 You are facing a mandatory prison sentence.

 My name is Tim Flaherty.
 Since 2001, criminal defense in Okaloosa County has been my only area of practice.
 My partner’s name is Brandy Merrifield.
 Over the years, we have built a reputation as a firm that gets results for our clients.
 Call an Okaloosa County defense lawyer for traveling to meet a minor for sex today at (850) 243-6097 for an immediate, free case review.

 It doesn’t matter what you’re accused of doing.
 You deserve advocates on your side who will fight for you, not judge you.

 What is the legal definition of Traveling to Meet a Minor for Sexual Activity in Okaloosa County?